9 Heteroskedasticity

 In a homoskedastic regression, the spread of observations around the regression line is constant across all values of \(x\).

-Notice how the “cone” of data points has roughly the same width whether \(x\) is small or large.
-This is homoskedasticity in action.
+The “cone” of data points has roughly the same width whether \(x\) is small or large.

 Heteroskedasticity occurs when the variance of the error term changes with the level of the explanatory variable: \[Var(\mu_i | x_i) = \sigma_i^2\]